Convergence of genealogies through spinal decomposition with an application to population genetics: Convergence of marked branching processes

-In this section we compute the polynomials of some usual random tree models, namely CPP trees and $\Lambda$-coalescents, to illustrate the type of expression that can arise for the limiting mmm-space of Proposition~\ref{lem:convDetermining}.
+In this section we compute the moments of some usual random tree models, namely CPP trees and $\Lambda$-coalescents, to illustrate the type of expression that can arise for the limiting mmm-space of Proposition~\ref{lem:convDetermining}.

 \paragraph{Continuous coalescent point processes.} Coalescent point process trees are a class of continuous random trees that correspond to the scaling limit of the genealogy of various branching processes \cite{duchamps18, lambert2010, popovic2004}.
 Of particular interest is the Brownian CPP described in Section~\ref{SS:mainResults} that corresponds to the scaling limit of critical Galton--Watson processes, and also corresponds to the limit of the rescaled genealogy of the branching process with recombination.